official-stockfish/nnue-pytorch/README.md

 pip install cupy-cudaXXX
 ```
 where XXX corresponds to the first 3 digits of the CUDA version.
 For example `cupy-cuda112` for CUDA 11.2.

+CuPy might use the PyTorch's private installation of CUDA, but it is better to install the matching version of CUDA separately.
+[CUDA Downloads](https://developer.nvidia.com/cuda-downloads)

 #### Build the fast DataLoader
 This requires a C++17 compiler and cmake.